 8 Steps to

-Find the Right Reporting Tool
+Find the Best Reporting Tool

 Naturally, it depends on your requirements, what reporting tool would be the right fit for you.
 First of all, you need to decide if you want to go with a purchased product.
 Another option is to develop the required functionalities yourself.
 Depending on the nature of your application, this could be the most feasible and flexible solution.
 Just remember: for all further enhancements, new technologies and support requests, it’s up to you to deal with it.
 In most cases it makes a lot of sense to consider a professional component.
-With these 8 guiding questions, you will find the right match.
+With these 8 guiding questions, you will find the best match.